blok-ui/blok.core/readme.md

 }
 ```

-Effects can also accept arguments.
-Right now, the only argument that's accepted is one marked `@:primitive`.
-When the effect is called, the current primitive being managed by the component will be injected.
+Effects can also accept a few arguments so long as they are marked with a small selection of metadata.
+Right now, the only available option is `@:primitive` (which will inject the component's current primitive).
+Other arguments might be added later.

 ```haxe
 @:effect function traceCurrentPrimitive(@:primitive el:js.html.Element):Void {